 - Company or Issuer

 A company raises funds through an IPO by selling part or full of its securities.
-The cost for the total securities they sold out is calculated by Underwriter Bodies.
-These Underwriters are not mandated to belong to a financial institution (Investment Banks).
+Underwriter Bodies calculate the cost for the total securities they sold out.
+These Underwriters are not mandated to belong to a financial institution (Investment Bank).

 The primary market is eligible for providing both private and public issues.

 - Public Issues – When the issue is provided to more than 200 investors.